xoidlabs/xoid/docs/api-react/use-setup.md

 `import { useSetup } from '@xoid/react'`

 This export can be used for creating local state inside a React component.
-Its most basic usage looks similar to a `React.useMemo` call.
 It creates a value exactly **once**.
+Its basic usage is similar to a `React.useMemo` call.

 ```js
 import { create } from 'xoid'